Photo

 It is assumed by most scientists that before plant life appeared on the earth that the atmosphere was composed of high amounts of carbon dioxide and that the sky was probably somewhat translucent, allowing light in and probably lighting the entire planet continuously.
 However, as the plants began to inhale the carbon dioxide and to exhale oxygen, the atmosphere began to become transparent, as it is now.
 It was at this time that: God said, Let there be lights in the firmament of the heaven to divide the day from the night; and let them be for signs, and for seasons, and for days, and years: And let them be for lights in the firmament of the heaven to give light upon the earth: and it was so.
 And God made two great lights; the greater light to rule the day, and the lesser light to rule the night: he made the stars also.
 And God set them in the firmament of the heaven to give light upon the earth, And to rule over the day and over the night, and to divide the light from the darkness: and God saw that it was good.
 You will notice that this passage does

-10. over 2 years ago on Nick and Zuzu
+10. about 3 years ago on Nick and Zuzu

 The promise of eternal family relationships is a doctrine of The Church of Jesus Christ of Latter-day Saints.
 You might want to check into it.